 But it’s not limited now to only one region…

 I think wearing shoes in your own house isn’t a bad habit as long as you don’t wear those shoes outside so that your home, whether it is carpeted or not, remains nice and clean.
+Some people like to wear shoes in the house because they want to protect their feet from dirt and the impact of the hard floor.
+On the other hand, wearing shoes in the house is also considered a cultural practice in some countries like America and other European countries.

 Keep on reading this guide to find more answers related to wearing shoes in the house.